Kowloon City: History

-As early as in the Qin dynasty (221–206 BCE), Kowloon City was famous for its pearl production.
 During the Song dynasty (960–1279), Kowloon City was a part of Kwun Fu Cheung (官富場 (官富场, guān fù chǎng)), which was part of a salt yard governed by Chinese officials.
 During the late Song Dynasty, two young emperors, Zhao Bing and Duanzong, sought refuge at current day Kowloon City, roughly at present day Sung Wong Toi Garden, to escape from the growing Mongol Army.
 There are also historic relics and a temple which dates back to 800 years ago.

 Part of the area was the location of the original Kowloon Walled City, erected during the Qing dynasty.
 This is now Kowloon Walled City Park.
 The former Kai Tak International Airport was also located in the district.

 In 1982, Hong Kong was divided into 18 districts, and Kowloon City and its neighbouring areas, such as Hung Hom, have been part of the Kowloon City District since then.

 Prior to 1998, a strict building height restriction was imposed in Kowloon City and over much of Kowloon to minimise the hazards of air traffic commuting through the Kai Tak Airport.
 The closure of Kai Tak as a result of the opening of the new Chek Lap Kok Airport lifted the height restriction and more high-rise apartments started to appear, with heights of up to 175 m.

 In more recent years, rapid gentrification has taken place and new residential skyscrapers have replaced old tong laus.
 However, zoning plans have described some of these recent high-rise developments as undesirable and proposed a height limit of 80 m for new buildings in Kowloon City.